Both the U.S. Department of Education

 payment for the semester because they are ineligible to receive federal

 and state aid.
-Potential options may include the Rowan College Payment Plan, Sallie Mae Smart Loan or Wells Fargo Collegiate Loan.
+Potential options may include the Rowan College Payment Plan and any personal loans that are used for educational purpose.

 This is not a complete list; it's meant to provide examples of